Melissa Pagnotta

 Melissa Pagnotta (born September 22, 1988) is a Canadian taekwondo fighter.
 Pagnotta participated at the 2016 Summer Olympics in Rio de Janeiro, becoming the first Ontario representative in that sport.
 She qualified to the 2016 Olympics by winning Silver at the Pan Am Olympic Qualification event in Aguascalientes Mexico.
 Pagnotta saw success at the 2011 Pan American Games in Guadalajara where she won gold in the lightweight (under 67 kg) class.
 She won a silver at the 2015 World Grand Prix in Moscow losing a close match to Korea in sudden death.
 She has won the Pan Am Championships 4x (2005,2008, 2010 and 2014) and Commonwealth Championships 3x (2008,2014 and 2017).
-She is coached by Canadian National team coach Edward Fong in Richmond Hill, Ontario.